cnsoto/JavaScript-Notes/THIS keyword.md

   AddTeam()//23
 ```
 ----
-For correcting this behavior the strict mode is use.
-A function which has "use strict" in their scope the value _THIS_ will be "undefined" instead
+For correcting this behavior the "strict mode" is use.
+A function which has "use strict" in their scope, changes the value of _THIS_ to "undefined" instead
 of the "window object".

 ----
-Example 2.4
+Example 2.4 Show the use of "strict mode" inside a function
 ```
-  const TellAge2 = function(){
+  const NumberTeams = function(){
     'use strict'
-    console.log(this.age)
+    console.log(this.size)
   }
-  TellAge2()// undefined
-  window.age = 22
+  window.size = 22
-  TellAge2()// Uncaught TypeError: Cannot read property 'age' of undefined at TellAge2
+  NumberTeams()// Uncaught TypeError: Cannot read property 'size' of undefined
 ```
 ----
+However even if the "strict mode" is "ON", we get a reference to _THIS_ in the "global scope".

 Example 2.5 Shows a way to set the _THIS_ values using the reference "globalThis"
 ```
   this.competition="World Soccer Cup"